 In addition, at least 3% of new dwellings on developments of 30 dwellings or more will be required to be built to full wheelchair accessibility standards.
-In the case of developments comprising fewer than 30 dwellings, at least one dwelling will be expected to be built to full wheelchair accessibility standards.
+In the case of developments comprising between 10 and 30 dwellings, at least one dwelling will be expected to be built to full wheelchair accessibility standards.